 Some guidance on assessing the soil and turf conditions here

-If you have questions of your own about autumn maintenance or any other aspect of green maintenance, pease feel free to drop me a line using the contact form, or if you’re a Bowls Central member, you can use the Help page to send more detailed info.
+If you have questions of your own about autumn maintenance or any other aspect of green maintenance, pease feel free to drop me a line using the contact form.

 You can also drop a question in the comments area below.

 Done for you, greenkeeping schedules